sst-inc/SST-Announcer-iOS/README.md

   - Fetching new blog posts in the background, on device.
   - This is easier and more cost effective than running a server to push notifications to each device
     - TL;DR: I'm broke so this is the best way
+    - Limitations:
+      - Unable to work with Low-Power Mode on
 - [User Notifications](https://developer.apple.com/documentation/usernotifications)
   - To send notifications to the users whenever a new post comes (works together with Background Tasks)
 - [Mac Catalyst](https://developer.apple.com/documentation/uikit/mac_catalyst)